biggis-project/biggis-docs/docs/demos/invasive-species/index.md

 Consequently, an interactive visual analysis should enable researchers to interactively analyze this complex data source.

+## Hypothesis

+Populations of Drosophila suzukii depend on food and shelter in the winter months.
+The animals also need certain levels of shadow and humidty during the summer months to prevent dehydration.
+Forests and bushes close to the vineyards may therefore support the survival of Drosophila suzukii by balancing extreme temperatures and providing diverse sources of food during winter time.

 ## Prediction of Infested Areas

 We enriched the data provided by VitiMeteo, by adding information about the environmental surroundings of each station.